-Action Comment Progress - COMMUNICATION, ENGAGEMENT AND ADVOCACY - National leader in communication and engagement with diverse communities 4.1 Develop a Community Engagement Resourcing Plan, incorporating benchmarking of other LGA's The development of an engagement brief will assist staff to start their engagement process.
+COMMUNICATION, ENGAGE engagement with diverse co EMENT AND ADVOCACY - National leader in communicat ommunities ion and 4.1 Develop a Community Engagement Resourcing Plan, incorporating benchmarking of other LGA's The development of an engagement brief will assist staff to start their engagement process.
 Attendance at the Local Government Community Engagement network has developed connections and enabled Council's Engagement Lead to hear what other Local Governments are doing to comply with the Act.
 4.2 Investigate translation software, use of and strategies to enhance translation services Advice from expert consultancy Ethnolink has been received.
 There are opportunities to improve access to Communications through plain English and visual communications.
 There may be opportunities to improve access through including translated snippets in the Council News though this may impact overall content.
 There are opportunities to include content in community languages in the New Residents kits, or through local real estate agents - these could promote how to use the TIS translation and interpreting service and access Google Translate content and will be explored in the first half of 2024.
 4.3 Explore options for the community newsletter in line with enhanced community engagement/ communication New design concepts for the Council News were presented to Council in August but have not yet been adopted.
-The research by Metropolis in October found over 80% of residents are satisfied with the design, layout, articles and frequency of the Council News magazine.
-A way to enhance Council communication and engagement with our multicultural community beyond these aspects is readability.
-Of respondents who indicated how they prefer to receive the magazine, 85% said printed copy delivered by Australia Post, 29% electronic copy emailed, 12% printed copy available to pick up from key locations throughout the city, and 10% electronic copy available for download from Council's website.
-87% of respondents also reported they receive the magazine at least some of the time and 60% reported receiving it most or all months.
-Metropolis note some may not recognise they receive it.
-Resident feedback, requests and complaints relating to the 2024 Council Community Calendar, which has recently been delivered by walkers, will assist in considering this option for delivery of the magazine.
+The research by Metropolis to better understand residents satisfaction with the Council News magazine was completed in October and a report has now been received.
+Further information will be provided to Councillors once the report has been reviewed.

-Action Comment Progress SYSTEMS AND PROCESSES - our objectives to be enabled SYSTEMS AND PROCESSES - Fit for purpose processes, systems and technology in place for our objectives to be enabled 5.1 Update financial delegations and thresholds to enhance speed of decision making/ effectiveness Financial delegations were updated in October and this action is now complete.
+SYSTEMS AND PROCESSES - our objectives to be enabled Fit for purpose processes, systems and technology in pl ace for 5.1 Update financial delegations and thresholds to enhance speed of decision making/ effectiveness Financial delegations were updated in October and this action is now complete.
 5.2 Assess the capturing of Councillor correspondence in Oracle to ensure tracking of 100% of all queries This action has been delayed as the Oracle system is yet to be implemented.
 5.3 Progress our target to be a paper less organisation by 2026 Council continues to review its paper consumption and identify areas for improvement.
 Councillor communications and meeting agendas and minutes for Councillor Briefing Sessions and the Executive Team have been moved to digital platforms in Q2.
 All new and updated Council forms are also created in an online format to reduce the use of hard copies.
 5.4 Launch customer portal/dashboard The customer portal has continued growing with an additional 330 new users in the last quarter.
 Feedback is currently being received to then determine the next enhancements to be made for the portal, which will be targeted to be added next quarter.
 5.5 Investigate new models for a Councillor intranet This action is in the early stages of planning.
 5.6 Assess our current digital capability and invest in contemporary technology and digital systems to facilitate identified opportunities for system and process improvements.
 The review of Digital and IT Capacity including cyber security is complete.
 Improvement actions linked to a high level roadmap have commenced.